aws-samples/serverless-patterns/apigw-cache-invalidation-eventbridge/README.md

 ## Cleanup

 1. Delete the stack

+   _This will also remove the package uploaded to S3 created by the `sam deploy` command_

    ```bash
    aws cloudformation delete-stack --stack-name STACK_NAME
    ```

 1. Confirm the stack has been deleted
    ```bash
    aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"